April 1, 2026

 3. Erectile Dysfunction

-While ED has multiple potential causes, testosterone plays a role in erectile function.
-Low T is frequently a contributing factor.
-Our erectile dysfunction treatment program evaluates testosterone as part of a comprehensive workup.
+Low T is frequently a contributing factor to ED, particularly reduced morning erections and difficulty maintaining arousal.
+Our erectile dysfunction treatment program evaluates testosterone as part of every workup.

 4. Loss of Muscle Mass

-Testosterone is the primary driver of muscle protein synthesis.
-Men with low T often notice it's harder to build or maintain muscle — even when working out consistently.
+Testosterone drives muscle protein synthesis.
+Men with low T often find it harder to build or maintain muscle even when training consistently — and harder to recover between sessions.

 5. Increased Body Fat